In this article

 - Effective days after buffer time

 That last one is critical.
 ADHD brains underestimate how long things take by 30-50%.
-The planner automatically builds in buffer time so you’re not operating on razor-thin margins.
+The workflow has you build in buffer time so you’re not operating on razor-thin margins.

 You now have a real number.
 Not “I have a few weeks.”
 Not “it’s due soon.”
 A specific count of working days.